rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 We've done Query and Mutation components from React Apollo to connect a data-layer (Apollo Client) with a view-layer (React).
 The Query component executes the query when it is rendered, whereas the Mutation component gives access to a function that triggers the mutation.
 Both components use the render props pattern to make the results accessible in their child functions.

 [Higher-Order Components (HOC)](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) is a widely accepted alternative to React's render prop pattern.
 The React Apollo package implements a Higher-Order Component for queries and mutations as well, though the team behind Apollo doesn't advertise it, and even spoke in favor of render props as their first choice.
-Nonetheless, this section shows you the alternative, using a Higher-Order Component instead of a Render Prop, though the tutorial will continue to use the render prop pattern afterward.
+Nonetheless, this section shows you the alternative, using a Higher-Order Component instead of a Render Prop, though this application will continue to use the render prop pattern afterward.
 If you already have access to the query result in the Profile component's arguments, there is no Query component needed in the component itself:

 {{< highlight javascript >}}
 const Profile = ({ data, loading, error }) => {